des137/PyDistil/README.md

-# PyReducer
+# PyDistil
-Reduces the code to it's essense
+Distillates python codes to their essense.